- Rome and Carthage intervene on Sicily to aid the Mamertines of Messana;

-The Romans could not send their entire army to Sicily, as they were also engaged in a conflict with the Etruscan city of Volsinii (on the shore of Lake Bolsena).
-The city itself seems to have been a Roman ally, having been defeated in battle long ago.
+The Romans could not send their entire army to Sicily, as they were also engaged in a conflict with the Etruscan city of Volsinii (possibly modern Orvieto).
+The city itself seems to have been a Roman ally, having been defeated in battle some decades previously.
 However, internal disturbances had broken out between the original citizens of Volsinii and former slaves, who had obtained citizenship and formed a new plebeian class.
 The situation had prompted the Romans to intervene in this power struggle on the side of the autochthonous Volsinians.
 In 265 BCE, they sent an army north under the command of the consul Quintus Fabius Gurges.

 Gurges defeated the former slaves in open battle and drove them back to Volsinii, but things went horribly wrong when he tried to assault the city itself.
 Apparently the consul refused to stay safely in the rear: leading his men in storming the city, he was mortally wounded and died a little later.
 The Romans had to send the second consul of 264 BCE, Marcus Fulvius Flaccus, to replace him and continue the siege.
-Flaccus starved the city into submission, razed Volsinii to the ground and relocated the original Volsinians and some of their loyal servants to a new site where a new city was founded.
+Flaccus starved the city into submission, razed Volsinii to the ground and relocated the original Volsinians and some of their loyal servants to a new site where a new city was founded (on the shores of Lake Bolsena).

 Another important event also took place in Italy this year.
 The former consul Decimus Junius Brutus was the first to organise gladiatorial games in Rome on the occasion of the death of his father.
 We should keep in mind that gladiatorial fights were not originally staged for public entertainment, but to celebrate the masculine and martial virtues of the deceased.

 – Cassius Dio, Roman History, Fragments of Book X and of Book XI;

 – Diodorus Siculus, Library of History, Fragments of Book XXIII;